aimerykong/deepImageAestheticsAnalysis/demoRatingImages/readme.txt

 % demonstrate our model, we use the matlab interface to load the model
 % (caffe version).
 %
 % The model can be downloaded from google drive as below.
+The model is
-Put the
+% in zip format, named "initModel.zip".
+Put the downloaded folder
-% downloaded folder containing the model in the current path.
+% containing the model in the current path.
 % https://drive.google.com/open?id=0BxeylfSgpk1MOVduWGxyVlJFUHM
 %
 %